100 Notable alumni of

 -

 Isabel Natividad Díaz Ayuso is a Spanish politician and journalist serving as the president of the Community of Madrid since 2019.
-She is the president of the People's Party of Madrid.
+She is the president of the People's Party of the Community of Madrid.

 -